 We propose that the long-wavelength tilt and subsidence can be explained by the flexure of the Hyblean continental crust in response to the bending force induced by the southward retreat of the Ionian subduction.
-Simple flexural modeling, using standard parameters (elastic thickness of 25-40 km, accretionary prism loading of 5-10 N/m2/yr, and a local increase of bending force of 1-3 \times 104 N/m/yr or gradually of 0 to 1-1.5 \times 104 N/m/yr) support this interpretation.
+Simple flexural modeling, using standard parameters (elastic thickness of 25-40 km, accretionary prism loading of 5-10 N/m2/yr, and a local increase of bending force of $1-3 \times 10^4$ N/m/yr or gradually of 0 to $1-1.5 \times$ ${731}$ 104 N/m/yr) support this interpretation.

-We show that the short wavelength relative coastal uplift, measured geodetically, could be explained by ongoing shallow creep (at 1-4 mm/yr) on ENE trending and steeply dipping normal faults, related to extrado deformation.
+We show that the short wavelength relative coastal uplift, measured geodetically, could be explained by shallow creep (at 1-4 mm/yr) on ENE steeply dipping normal faults, related to extrado deformation.
 Some morphologic evidence of surface deformation, correlated with leveling data indicating differential surface uplift, seems to corroborate this hypothesis.
 However, at this stage, the extrado deformation hypothesis has yet to be validated.
-We investigated other hypotheses, such as upwelling mantle flow, volcanic deflation, and hydrological loading, and found them to be much less plausible.
+We investigated other hypotheses, such as upwelling mantle flow, volcanic deflation, and hydrological loading, and found them much less plausible.

-Finally, we propose an original seismic cycle model in which the surface deformation of Southeastern Sicily is mainly controlled by bending force induced by the Ionian slab roll-back, tilting the Hyblean Plateau eastward.
-The bending of the continental crust causes aseismic extrados deformation along the eastern coast of the Hyblean Plateau while the normal faults, affecting the continent-ocean transition, potentially at the origin of the 1693 earthquake, remain currently locked and accumulating interseismic strain.
-During a major earthquake, the coastal domain uplifts and compensates for the interseismic subsidence.
+Finally, we propose an original seismic cycle model in which the surface deformation 739 of Southeastern Sicily is mainly controlled by bending force induced by the Ionian slab roll-740 back, tilting the Hyblean Plateau eastward.
+The bending of the continental crust causes 741 aseismic extrados deformation along the eastern coast of the Hyblean Plateau while the 742 normal faults, affecting the continent-ocean transition, potentially at the origin of the 743 1693 earthquake, remain currently locked and accumulating interseismic strain.
+During 744 a major earthquake, the coastal domain uplifts and compensates for the interseismic 745 subsidence.
+746

-To further develop the formulated hypotheses, the acquisition of additional data is required mandatory, such as new high-resolution bathymetric data, onshore and offshore high-resolution seismic data (CHIRP), and on-site analysis to investigate inferred coastal active faults along the Augusta-Siracusa region.
+To further develop the formulated hypotheses, additional data is required, such as new high-resolution bathymetric data, onshore and offshore high-resolution seismic data (CHIRP), and on-site analysis to investigate inferred coastal active faults along the Augusta-Siracusa region.
 Besides, acquiring new PS-InSAR data would improve distinguishing geological processes from human activities.
-To further
+It will be also of interest to perform more advanced flexural models using 3D finite element modeling techniques.